yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 | GSAMP:UTIL (%)  | GPU utilization computed using PC sampling |
 ```

-For CUDA 10, measurement using PC sampling with CUPTI serializes the execution of GPU kernels.
-Thus, measurement of GPU kernels using PC sampling will distort the execution of a GPU-accelerated application by blocking concurrent execution of GPU kernels.
+At present, for collecting PC samples on NVIDIA GPUs, HPCToolkit uses an older CUPTI interface that serializes the execution of GPU kernels.
+When using this interface, measurement of GPU kernels using PC sampling will distort the execution of a GPU-accelerated application by blocking concurrent execution of GPU kernels.
 For applications that rely on concurrent kernel execution to keep the GPU busy, this will significantly distort execution and PC sampling measurements will only reflect the GPU activity of kernels running in isolation.

 ### Attributing Measurements to Source Code for NVIDIA GPUs

 NVIDIA's `nvcc` compiler doesn't record information about how GPU machine code maps to CUDA source without proper compiler arguments.
 Using the `-G` compiler option to `nvcc`, one may generate NVIDIA CUBINs with full DWARF information that includes not only line maps, which map each machine instruction back to a program source line, but also detailed information about inlined code.
 However, the price of turning on `-G` is that optimization by `nvcc` will be disabled.
 For that reason, the performance of code compiled `-G` is vastly slower.
-While a developer of a template-based programming model may find this option useful to see how a program employs templates to instantiate GPU code, measurements of code compiled with `-G` should be viewed with skeptical eye.
+While a developer of a template-based programming model may find this option useful to see how a program employs templates to instantiate GPU code, performance measurements of code compiled with `-G` should be viewed with skeptical eye.

 One can use `nvcc`'s `-lineinfo ` option to instruct `nvcc` to record line map information during compilation.[^11] The `-lineinfo` option can be used in conjunction with `nvcc` optimization.
 Using `-lineinfo`, one can measure and interpret the performance of optimized code.
 However, line map information is a poor substitute for full DWARF information.
 When `nvcc` inlines code during optimization, the resulting line map information simply shows that source lines that were compiled into a GPU function.
 A developer examining performance measurements for a function must reason on their own about how any source lines from outside the function got there as the result of inlining and/or macro expansion.